jtibbertsma/javascript-chess/readme.md

 ## Tests

 Unit tests are implemented with Jasmine.
 Use ```npm test``` to run the test server, and navigate to localhost:8080 to see the results.

+### Notes

+* Unit test for individual pieces rely on the actual board object instead of a mock.
+Implementing a mock boards for each case would be more difficult than it's worth